Jump to:

 When you open a garage door by hand, make sure to stay safe.

-• Don’t pull the emergency release when the door is open: If your door is open or ajar, you might be wondering how to close a garage door after a power outage.
+- Don’t pull the emergency release while the garage door is open: If your door is open or ajar, you might be wondering how to close a garage door after a power outage.
 Never use the emergency release when the door is open, or the weight of the door could come crashing down.
 It’s best to wait until your power comes back on before trying to close the door or call a garage door technician to help.

-• Use the manual lock: Next to your garage door, there should be a metal manual lock.
+- Use the manual lock: A metal manual lock should be next to your garage door.
 When the power is out, the automatic lock on your garage door is inactive.
 Slide the manual lock into place to keep your home protected during an outage.

-• Watch for issues: If, after you reconnect the door, the door shakes or moves unevenly, something might have gone wrong.
+- Watch for issues: If the door shakes or moves unevenly after you reconnect it, something might have gone wrong.
 In that case, it’s best to contact a professional.

 How to Reset a Garage Door After a Power Outage